1414C/sqac/README.md

 - generic CRUD entity operations
 - set commands (/$count /$orderby=<field_name> $limit=n; $offset=n; ($asc|$desc))

-* passing: pg, mssql, mysql
+* passing: pg, mssql, mysql, hdb, sqlite
-* Fix HDB test
-* make SQLite pass all tests to-date
-* Write test for Alter Table adding a foreign-key
-* Write test for Alter Table removing a foreign-key
+* refactor non-indempotent SQLite Foreign-Key test to use a closure
-* Update Alter Table for HDB, MSSQL, MySQL
-*
+* consider parsing the stored create schema when adding / dropping a foreign-key on SQLite tables (== dangerous)

 * Testing / TODO
 * examine the $desc orderby when limit / offset is used in postgres with selection parameter (weirdness)